-Poorly managed organizations are likely to function – or, I should say, malfunction – with frequent use of a divisive verbal tactic called the exclusive “we”.
-I suspect most business people can recall being on the receiving end of remark like this:
+Poorly managed organizations are likely to function – or, I should say, malfunction – with frequent use of a divisive verbal tactic called the exclusive “we” (aka the royal “we”).
+I suspect most people have heard a so-called “leader” make a cutting remark like this:

 “We don’t do things that way here.”